 Utilizing the medium of digital photography, I create works of art on paper and canvas.
 I also experiment with hand-painted, textile surface design where I can indulge my passion for color and experience the tactile quality of art-making in this medium.
 The botanical forms of nature, rendered in the classic black and white genre, are the subjects of my current work in photography.
 I draw inspiration from the shapes, textures, colors, and transitional energies of the seasons.
 The ephemeral, the transforming, and the impermanent are concepts that I explore in my work.
 My strongest influences are the classic works of Imogen Cunningham, Georgia O'Keeffe and, Brett Weston, especially those that depict botanical subject matter and abstraction.

 Paulette De Lucia, B.A., A.A., is a multi-disciplinary artist who works with photography and experiments with hand-painted, textile surface design.
 She is committed to utilizing art in service to causes and her community.
-As part of that commitment, she has called attention to humanitarian issues using exhibitions and her website as a platform.
-She is an elected member of Connecticut Women Artists, Inc., currently serves as a member of its Executive Council, and is responsible for the design and content development of the organization's website.
+As part of that commitment, she serves on the executive body of a regional not-for-profit arts organization, Connecticut Women Artists, Inc., where she is responsible for the design and content development of the organization's website.
 She is a newly elected member of the National Association of Women Artists, Inc., a long-established professional artists' organization, located in New York City.
 Paulette exhibits her work in regional, national, and juried exhibits throughout Connecticut and New York City.

 Her initial, early studies, under internationally renowned conceptual artist Jack Sal, included traditional film-based photography.
 She studied digital photography at the photography center of Serenbe Institute in Georgia, one of the leading visual and performing arts centers in the Southeastern United States, and technique with celebrated photographer Lois Greenfield in New York City.
 She studied surface textile design techniques with artist and master designer Hellenne Vermillion in the Atlanta metro area.